sarahguii/deliveryHeroAssignment/README.md

 3. Storage and Analytics Layer: Maintain tables with date partitions or date sharded logic.

-  Maintain immutable snapshots by appending new data rather than overwriting.
-  Store final data in BigQuery with historical partitions.
+  Maintain immutable snapshots with incremental logic Store final data in BigQuery with historical partitions.
   Provide access for analytics and dashboards